 that I will take away their sins.” – Romans 23:25-27 NLT

-The people in the crowd gathered outside Pilate’s residence had demanded the death of Jesus.
+The crowd gathered outside Pilate’s residence had demanded the death of Jesus.
 They had rejected Him as their Messiah and demanded that a common criminal be released in His place.
 They would be complicit in the death of the Savior of the world.
 But it would be His death that made redemption possible for the world.
 Their rejection of Jesus made His offer of salvation available to the Gentile world.
-And since the day of Pentecost, when the church began, millions upon millions of Gentiles of all tribes, nations and tongues, have come to faith in Jesus.
+And since the day of Pentecost, when the church began, millions upon millions of Gentiles from all tribes, nations, and tongues, have come to faith in Jesus.
 But the day is coming when the full number of Gentiles that God has ordained for salvation will be complete.
 Then, He will turn His attention to Israel once again, extending His grace and mercy to a people responsible for the death of His own Son.
-The blood of Jesus, covering their heads as a sign of their guilt, would also be used by God to cleanse them from all unrighteousness.
-The one they crucified would be the one who would deem them justified.
+The blood of Jesus, covering their heads as a sign of their guilt, will also be used by God to cleanse them from all unrighteousness.
+The one they crucified will be the one who will deem them fully justified.

 English Standard Version (ESV)